astrotars/stream-flutter-encrypted-chat/README.md

 }
 ```

-We log in with the backend, via `backend.login` and use those credentials to initialize our Stream `Client` with the user and initialize Virgil.
+We log in with the backend, via `backend.login`.
+We use those credentials to initialize our Stream `Client` with the user and initialize Virgil.
 We store the results in our `_account` instance variable which allows us to boot the `Users` screen.
 Before we look at our list of users to chat with, let's check out `backend.login` and `virgil.init`.

 First let's look at `backend_service.dart`: